-Office software suites, whose core typically includes a word processor, a spreadsheet, a presentation and a database program, have contributed tremendously to make the global economy as capable as it is despite operating at such massive scale.
-While there have always been many companies associated with office software suites like IBM, Lotus, WordPerfect and Corel, Microsoft and its Microsoft Office have disproportionately come to lord over the desktop space above the others.
+Office software suites, whose core typically includes a word processor, a spreadsheet, a presentation, and a database program, have contributed tremendously to make the global economy as capable as it is despite operating at such a massive scale.
+While there have always been many companies associated with office software suites like IBM, Lotus, WordPerfect, and Corel, Microsoft and its Microsoft Office have disproportionately come to lord over the desktop space above all the others.

-For your benefit, we have gathered our team of experts to help you scope up the 20 best software solutions in the market, based on some proven user-case factors: the size of your business, the most basic and advanced office tools available on the market, the suites with the most varied features, and the like.
+However, there are office solutions that may not be as well-known but remain great choices.
+To help you out, we have gathered our team of experts to help you scope out the 20 best software solutions in the market, based on some proven use case factors: the size of your business, the most basic and advanced office tools available on the market, the suites with the most varied features, and the like.

-What started out as Gmail beta in 2004, Google Apps in 2008 and G Suite Basic or G Suite Business in 2016 is today the leading productivity suite in the world, incorporating cloud computing and extensive collaboration tools.
-It provides applications in basic or enterprise configuration, including Gmail, Hangouts, Calendar and Google+ for communication, Docs, Sheets, Slides, Forms and Sites for collaboration, Drive for storage, a digital whiteboard called Jamboard and Vault and Admin panel for specific plans.
+What started as Gmail beta in 2004, Google Apps in 2008, and G Suite in 2016 is today the leading productivity suite in the world, incorporating cloud computing and extensive collaboration tools.
+It provides applications in basic or enterprise configuration, including Gmail, Hangouts, and Calendar for communication, Docs, Sheets, Slides, Forms, Sites, App Maker, and Keep for collaboration, Drive for storage, and various administrative control tools.

-Massively powerful data centers behind all these applications allow instantaneous saving and synchronization of data and information anywhere in the world.
-G Suite Business users enjoy ad-free applications, and their account data and information are exempted from advertisement purposes.
-On January 2017, G Suite entered a milestone reaching 3 million paying customers, along with 70 million G Suite for Education users.
+Massively powerful datacenters behind all these applications allow instant saving and synchronization of data and information anywhere in the world.
+G Suite users enjoy ad-free applications, and their account data and information are exempted from advertisement purposes.
+Early in 2019, Google revealed that it has over five million paying businesses on board G Suite.

-- Truly Comprehensive Suite of Office Solutions.
-With other application packages, the first thing to come to your mind is whether they would be able to cover your most essential software need, either in such thing as word processing, email, or storage.
-With G Suite, the question go the other way: is there anything at all that the suite cannot handle?
+Truly comprehensive suite of office solutions.
+With other application packages, the first thing to come to your mind is whether they would be able to cover your most essential software needs, either in such things as word processing, email, or storage.
+With G Suite, the question goes the other way: is there anything at all that the suite cannot handle?

-- Third-party integration, scalability, future-proof roadmap.
-Google does not stop at creating a superbly comprehensive suite of office solutions, it also makes sure it could hook with all third-party applications out there—or make that third-party applications could not afford not to feature integration with G Suite.
+Third-party integration, scalability, future-proof roadmap.
+Google does not stop at creating a superbly comprehensive suite of office solutions; it also makes sure it could hook with all third-party applications out there—or make those third-party apps unable to afford not to feature integration with G Suite.
 Whatever the case, it is all for the benefit of the user to be able to cherry-pick add-ons as they move along projects.
-And with a company that surely knows the cost of not looking forward, you know you will always get the best new features in every upcoming upgrade—though of course nobody is safe from bugs: not even Google.
+And with a company that surely knows the cost of not looking forward, you know you will always get the best new features in every upcoming upgrade—though, of course, nobody is safe from bugs: not even Google.

 2. Microsoft Office 365 Mobile Apps